cloudposse/terraform-aws-eks-node-group/README.md

 -->

-Terraform module to provision an EKS Node Group for [Elastic Container Service for Kubernetes](https://aws.amazon.com/eks/).
+Terraform module to provision an EKS Node Group for [Elastic Kubernetes Service for Kubernetes](https://aws.amazon.com/eks/).

 Instantiate it multiple times to create many EKS node groups with specific settings such as GPUs, EC2 instance types, or autoscale parameters.